On the basis of

 The course is based largely on that students should be able to transfer the theories from lectures into practical laboratory work by performing laboratory tasks.
 Two to three students work together in the laboratory.

-The course is prepared for web-supported learning.
+The course is prepared for web-supported learning where lectures covering central parts of the curriculum is recorded in advance, and that guidance is performed using a forum in the learning platform.
 Web-students can utilize "myDAQ" (a device containing power supply, multimeter, signal generator and oscilloscope) to complete the mandatory laboratory tasks without having to meet on campus.

 Form(s) of Assessment